 Guest Post: Arne Duncan’s Kick-Off Keynote at EWA’s 66th National Seminar

-Joy Resmovits of the Huffington Post is today’s guest blogger.
+Joy Resmovits of the Huffington Post is today’s

 U.S. Secretary of Education Arne Duncan is a man of many words, armed with well-rehearsed phrases to spell out his agenda.
 At the Education Writers Association May 1 lunch in California, Duncan brought out his greatest hits – while throwing new material into the mix.